kiprotect/hyper/docs/src/en/hyper/index.md

 }
 ```

-The request first went to the health department's `eps` server, was first routed to `ls-1`'s `eps` server via gRPC and was then passed to the JSON-RPC API of the local `eps-ls` service running there.
+The request first went to the health department's `hyper` server, was first routed to `ls-1`'s `hyper` server via gRPC and was then passed to the JSON-RPC API of the local `hyper-ls` service running there.
 The result was then passsed back along the entire chain.

 You can also perform a lookup of the location you've just added: